What does a CYCLE Kids program include?

 What sort of nutritional education is involved in the program?

 The nutritional component of the curriculum involves lessons that build on a child’s prior knowledge of nutrition.
 In working with fourth and fifth grade students we have found that there is some level of understanding about the importance of a healthy diet, but there is very little practical application of that knowledge.
-Therefore, the reference books are a critical part of the CYCLE Kids program as they encourage the children to learn about nutrition through fun hands-on exercises and direct experience with the foods available in their homes.
+Therefore, the text books are a critical part of the CYCLE Kids program as they encourage the children to learn about nutrition through fun hands-on exercises and direct experience with the foods available in their homes.